pawanit17/coursera-aws-fundamentals-serverless/README.md

   - Serving files from CloudFront is more cost efficient than serving them directly from S3.
   - Client retrieves the content from the closest CloudFront to it.
   - Basically, CDNs are caches.
+  - With CloudFront, the S3 buckets can be private.
   - ![image](https://user-images.githubusercontent.com/42272776/124812536-5c76d900-df81-11eb-85de-04587380ccc1.png)
   - CloudFront integrates with both AWS WAF, a web application firewall that helps protect web applications from common web exploits, and AWS Shield, a managed DDoS protection service for web applications running on AWS.